qanastek/sdialog/docs/sdialog/index.rst

 Dialog
 ^^^^^^

+The ``Dialog`` class represents a complete conversation, including its sequence of turns, associated events, and scenario metadata.
+It provides methods for serialization, pretty-printing, and file I/O, supporting both human-readable and machine-processable formats.

 - **Purpose:** Represents a full dialogue, including turns, events, and scenario metadata.
 - **Fields:**

   - ``formatVersion``: Version of the dialogue format.
   - ``model``: The model used to generate the dialogue.
   - ``seed``: The random seed used for generation.